escomputers/Automatic-Order-Book-Scanner/README.md

 - saving aggregated price levels
 - displaying data into a webpage using charts

-<sub>Note: Scan depth is limited by Binance API of last 5000 bids & asks</sub>
+<sub>Note: each symbol scan depth is limited by Binance API of last 5000 bids & asks</sub>

 ## Requirements
 PostgreSQL database